stormpath/stormpath-documentation/source/auth_n.rst

 * For "Stormpath Attributes" enter ``givenName``

 If a user now logs in, Stormpath will take the ``firstname`` attribute and map it to the ``givenName`` field on the Account resource.

-You have now completed the initial steps of setting-up log in via Ping.

 .. _adfs: